RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Understanding the extent to which babies acquire common sense during infancy is crucial for AI development.
 If common sense is largely innate, focus should be on massive datasets mimicking evolutionary timescales.
 If it's primarily learned, priority should be given to models that excel at quick learning from limited data.

 A baby's experience, while not comparable to evolutionary timescales, still represents a substantial dataset.
 If a baby is awake for [8 hours](https://intuitiveparentingdc.com/blog/2018/7/6/developmentally-appropriate-sleep-expectations-birth-to-age-5) a day, in four months they have seen about 960 hours of data.
 This data is also augmented by other sensory signals and dense biological supervision (pain, hunger, emotions).
-This is around the same length as the [Kinetics 400](https://arxiv.org/pdf/1705.06950.pdf) video dataset.
+This is around the same length as the [Kinetics 400](https://arxiv.org/abs/1705.06950) video dataset.
 This is still dwarfed by the millions of hours of video that self driving cars are using.

 This Nature [paper](https://www.nature.com/articles/s42256-024-00802-0) by Orhan and Lake explores learning from infant-perspective data.
 They demonstrate that computer vision models can be trained on noisy, less diverse datasets collected from infant headcams.
 These egocentric datasets are far noisier and less diverse than standard image/video datasets, but AI models without strong inductive biases can learn from them.

 Emmanuel Dupoux's diagram, presented by Yann LeCun, suggests that babies often understand concepts like object permanence, solidity, and biological motion by around four months.
 While presented as quick learning, it's important to note the significant amount of data processing that occurs during this time.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/dupoux.png" class="image-fluid mx-auto d-block" alt="Dupoux diagram on cognitive development"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/jepa/dupoux.png" class="image-fluid mx-auto d-block" alt="Dupoux diagram on cognitive development" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 We don't yet know precisely how much data AI systems would need to learn the same concepts as babies.
 It's likely that the data efficiency gap is relatively small for basic concepts that babies learn.
 For instance, object permanence could probably be learned from 960 hours of video data.
 However, it becomes evident that this gap grows substantially with age and with the complexity of the knowledge being assessed.
 The challenges in developing fully autonomous vehicles clearly demonstrate how large this data efficiency gap can become.